JLL Adds Jennifer Hara to Infrastructure Practice to Expand Public-Private Projects

 Over her 20-plus-year-career, Hara has served as brand director with Access Intelligence and director of P3 Services at the Institute for Public-Private Partnerships.
 She also worked at banking investment firm Taylor-DeJongh, where she focused on energy and infrastructure project structuring and finance.

-“Jennifer’s knowledge of P3s and experience with innovative financing programs strengthens our capabilities to best serve our clients,” Kevin Wayer, president of JLL government and education, said in a prepared release.
+“Jennifer’s knowledge of P3s and experience with innovative financing programs strengthens our capabilities to best serve our clients,” Kevin Wayer, president of JLL government and education, said in the prepared release.
 “JLL continues to be a leader in clean energy and infrastructure advisory.”

 Keith Loria can be reached at Kloria@commercialobserver.com.